-Executive leaders of color from arts and cultural organizations based in the five boroughs of New York City are encouraged to apply by Thursday, March 18, 2021.
+Executive leaders of Color from arts and cultural organizations based in the five boroughs of New York City are encouraged to apply by Monday, March 13.

-Through the support of the Rockefeller Brothers Fund, and designed with input from a group of alumni of NYFA’s Emerging Leaders Program and participants of NYSCA Special Arts Services Technical Assistance programs, New York Foundation for the Arts (NYFA) is pleased to announce the first session of The Incubator for Executive Leaders of Color, an outgrowth of NYFA’s Emerging Leaders program that served over 150 leaders since 2013.
-This free incubator will provide leadership training and community support for 16 arts administrators from April 2021 to October 2021.
-By fostering the professional development of leaders of color, we aim to encourage the sustainability and success of their organizations, and the equitability and diversity of the arts industry.
+Through the generous support of the Altman Foundation, New York Foundation for the Arts (NYFA) is pleased to announce the third edition of The Incubator for Executive Leaders of Color, a free program that will provide leadership training and community support for up to 16-18 arts administrators from April to September 2023.
+By fostering the professional development of leaders of Color, we aim to encourage the sustainability and success of their organizations, and the equitability and diversity of the arts industry.

-NYFA will work with facilitators from Black, Indigenous, and people of color (BIPOC) communities.
+NYFA will work with facilitators from Black, Indigenous, and People of Color (BIPOC) communities.
 The curriculum will be designed through the lens of inclusion and racial equity, and we will work diligently with partner organizations and external consultants to ensure that we meet the needs of our participants.
 In order to enhance the program outcomes, we are implementing the learnings of the first two editions which were generously supported by the Rockefeller Brothers Fund.

 - Provide space to discuss issues specific to BIPOC leaders and move toward solutions.

-- Opportunity to engage with a variety of nationwide leaders in the arts.
+- Facilitate an opportunity to engage with a variety of leaders in the arts and spark new ideas.

 Selected participants will benefit from:

-- A peer cohort-learning model that relies on shared experiences to explore and develop a greater awareness of your personal leadership style.
+- A peer cohort-based learning model that relies on shared experiences to explore and develop a greater awareness of your personal leadership style.

-- Case studies, guest speakers, panel discussions, and group exercises that focus on purpose-centered leadership, including diversity, equity, and inclusion; negotiation skills; and decision-making frameworks.
+- Case studies, guest speakers, and group exercises that focus on purpose-centered leadership skills including diversity, equity, and inclusion and decision-making frameworks.

-- Peer-to-peer exchange and transferable resources that will further develop your organization in the long-term and better support the communities you serve.
+- Peer-to-peer exchange and transferable resources which will further develop your organization in the long term and better support the communities you serve.

-- Technical workshops and panels related to HR management, strategic planning, fundraising, and board development.
+- Technical workshops related to HR management, strategic planning, fundraising, and board development.

 How to Apply:

-- Executive Leaders from non-profit arts and cultural organizations with all size budgets.** (e.g. Executive Director, Artistic Director, Deputy Director, Program Director, Development Director, Finance Director)
+- Executive Leaders from non-profit arts and cultural organizations with all size budgets.** (i.e. Executive Director, Artistic Director, Deputy Director, Program Director)